exsilium/pxbee-blink-led/README.md

 `sudo apt-get install lib32stdc++6`

-Verify that the compiler is possible to execute:
+Verify that the compiler is able to execute:

 `./hc08c/bin/chc08 -Lic`